-(1) For the purposes of this Plan, the Gundagai Alluvial Groundwater Source is divided into the following management zones:
+- (1) For the purposes of this Plan, the Cudgegong Alluvial Groundwater Source is divided into the following management zones: - (a) Cudgegong Alluvial Management Zone, - (b) Lawsons Creek Alluvial Management Zone.

-(a) Jugiong Alluvial Management Zone,
+Note.
+Management zone is defined in the Dictionary.

-- 1 The Jugiong Alluvial Management Zone is highly connected to the Murrumbidgee Regulated River system. - 2 Management zone is defined in the Dictionary. - (b) Tarcutta Alluvial Management Zone. - (2) The management zones in subclause (1) are shown on the Plan Map.
+(2) The management zones in subclause (1) are shown on the Plan Map.